fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 });
 ```

-We certainly would like to have certainty that the object in a post request is of the right type, so let us define a function <i>toNewDiaryEntry</i> that receives the request body as a parameter and returns a properly-typed <i>NewDiaryEntry</i> object.
+We would like to have assurance that the object in a post request is the correct type, so let us define a function <i>toNewDiaryEntry</i> that receives the request body as a parameter and returns a properly-typed <i>NewDiaryEntry</i> object.
 The function shall be defined in the file <i>utils.ts</i>.

 The route definition uses the function as follows: